Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Approximate -values

+(ii) Usually we are interested in small probabilities, and then we can use (\ref{2.1}) as given.
+Occasionally we may be interested in cases where $m$ is so large that the probability is not small.
+In those cases we can supplement our large deviation approximation with a ``Poisson'' approximation in the form $ 1- \exp[-{\rm RHS}(\ref{2.1})]$, which reduces to our approximation when the probability is small.
+See \cite{SiYa00} for a proof in a related case.

+(iii) Based on other, related, calculations (see, for example, (5) in \cite{ZhLJS2010}), it seems clear that similar results apply to multivariate data with some (mostly minor) changes.
+This case is particularly interesting for detection of inherited CNV, which are short and sometimes difficult to detect in single DNA sequences (e.g., \cite{ZhLJS2010}).
+It is also interesting to infer which subsets of the distributions have changed at the various change-points.
+The required modifications of the approximation given in the theorem are replacing $\Phi(-b)$ by $f_d(b^2)$ where $f_d$ is the $\chi^2$ probability density function with $d$ degrees of freedom and (to account for the curvature of the sphere when the dimension $d$ is large) multiplying the entire expression by $q^5$ and the arguments of the functions $\nu$ by $q$, where $q = 1-(d-1)/b^2$.
+See (2.9) below.

-For a multiscale statistic along the lines suggested in Remark (iii) at the end of Section 1, where we subtract, for example, $\{2 \kappa \log[3m(k-i)/(j-i)(k-j)]\}^{1/2}$ from (\ref{LR}) a similar approximation holds, with the right hand side modified by replacing $b$ by $b(u,v) +\{2 \kappa \log[3m(u+v)/uv]\}^{1/2}$ and moving the expressions involving $b(u,v)$ inside the summation.
-See (7.16) for a similar approximation involving the (\cite{Mu14}) recommended statistic.
+(iv) For a multiscale statistic along the lines suggested in Remark (iii) at the end of Section 1, where we subtract, for example, $\{2 \kappa \log[3m/\min(j-i,k-j)]\}^{1/2}$ from (\ref{LR}), a similar approximation holds, with the right hand side modified by replacing $b$ by $b(u,v) = b +\{2 \kappa \log[3m/\min(u,v)]\}^{1/2}$ and moving the expressions involving $b(u,v)$ inside the summation.
+See (2.9) below for a similar approximation involving the (\cite{Mu14}) recommended statistic.

-In applications we may wish to put a lower and an upper bound on the length of the background, e.g., $m_0\leq j-i, k-j\leq m_1$.
+(v) In applications we may wish to put a lower and/or an upper bound on the length of the background, e.g., $m_0\leq j-i, k-j\leq m_1$.
 The appropriate change to \eq{2.1} is to restrict the summation on the right-hand side to $m_0\leq u,v\leq m_1$.
-An alternative constraint on the size of the background, which yields a slightly different approximation, is $k - i \leq m_1$.
-For applications where very short intervals between change-points can occur, we often want to take $m_0 = 1.$ There usually is considerable flexibility in choosing $m_1$.
-Relatively small values of $m_1$ serve two purposes.
-They can be used to minimize detection of small jumps, which may themselves reflect experimental artifacts leading to drift in the underlying distributions (cf. \cite{OlVe04}, \cite{ZhLJS2010}); and they speed up what may otherwise be time consuming computations for large values of $m$.
+For applications where very short intervals between change-points can occur, we may want to take $m_0 = 1.$ Values of $m_1 \ll m$ can be used to minimize detection of small jumps, which may themselves reflect experimental artifacts that lead to drift in the underlying distributions (cf. \cite{OlVe04}, \cite{ZhLJS2010}); and they speed up what may otherwise be time consuming computations for large values of $m$.

+(vi) If there are a large number of change-points to be detected, one might prefer to control the rate of false positive errors via the false discovery rate (FDR).
+In change-point problems it is important to distinguish between discoveries and ``tests,'' since in our context many correlated tests may refer to relatively few change-points.
+Efforts to clarify and deal with this distinction that seem applicable in principle to our segmentation problem are \cite{SGA11}, \cite{HNZ13}, and \cite{SiYaZh11}; but since the number of change-points in our motivating examples is typically not large, we do not consider this possibility in detail.